linuxfandudeguy/new-blog/src/data/blog-posts/hover.md

 ---
 title: A Completely Normal Blog Post (With A Twist)
-publishDate: 01 Dec 2021
+publishDate: 07 Dec 2024
-description: Just a regular blog post... or is it?
+description: Go ahead.
 ---

 # A Completely Normal Blog Post (With A Twist)